cloud-elements/jmespath.js/README.md

 ## About

-jmespath.js is a javascript implementation of JMESPath, which is a query language for JSON.
+jmespath.js is a Javascript implementation of JMESPath, which is a query language for JSON.
 It will take a JSON document and transform it into another JSON document through a JMESPath expression.

 ```js